-Disinfectants such as quaternary compounds, Ethanol or anionic compounds are ineffective at disinfecting an environment exposed to noroviruses.
+Disinfectants such as quaternary compounds, Ethanol or anionic compounds have generally proven to be ineffective at disinfecting an environment exposed to noroviruses.
 However, new products may be introduced that meet the EPA guidelines for efficacy against norovirus.
 Please check with your local health department before using a non-chlorine disinfectant.